zfanli/demo-adjustable-web/README.md

 - [x] Base on React > v16
   - [x] use typescript
+    - [x] you can override a module's own definition by declare it in typings folder
+    - [x] cast to any type if some tiresome errors is ocurred
   - [x] router for cover other situations
   - [x] redux for integrate configurations
     - [x] read data (Provider and connect)